What to do

 - Display a copy of the permit during business hours

-- To use the sidewalk for business activity, you must make and maintain a straight, clear travel path at least 6 feet (2 yards) wide across your entire sidewalk
+- Maintain a straight, clear travel path at least 6 feet (2 yards) wide across your entire sidewalk

 - Keep curb ramps, doors, driveways, fire escapes, and Fire Department connections free of obstructions